MarufZak/study-logs/linux-command-line/README.md

 1. `scp` - secure copy, between local and remote hosts.
 It works just as `cp` command, but like `scp [username@]host:directory copy_to`.
 2. `sftp` - secure alternative for `ftp` program.
 Important note is that server doesn't need to run `ftp` server for this.
 Only running `ssh` server is enough for `sftp` to work just as `ftp` server.

+### Searching for files

+There are a lot of files in the Linux, and there are tools to easily search for them.

+`locate` - find files in easiest way, by name.
+The name with some optional path is entered, and if path matches the input, file locations are shown, like `locate bin/zip`.
+Database of files are searched, and it's not always in sync with current state of filesystem.
+To update the db, `updatedb` command is used.
+It's usually run as cron job, once a day.